 4. Write the JSON output to a file.

-Nutrient handles OCR and content structuring, so you don’t need to implement PDF parsing or text recognition logic.
+Nutrient handles adaptive extraction and content structuring, so you don’t need to implement PDF parsing, native-text detection, or OCR fallback logic.

 You can download this sample package to run the example locally.